 top of page

-Our concept came to life through our passion for Essential Oil.
+My concept came to life through my passion for essential oils.
 History: 16th Century to the Present for natural products for natural beauty and health.

 Let's continue studying the history of aromatic plants to understand how essential oils became so popular today.

-References to the use of essential oil therapy appear in the Middle Ages.
+References to the use of essential oil therapy date back to the Middle Ages.
 In 1519, a German scientist named Bench published a medical book containing 25 references to essential oils.
-Medical concerns published in the 17th Century mention 60 essential oils commonly used in perfumes and medicines.
-In 1881, Robert Koch, a scientist and Nobel prize recipient of 1905, demonstrated the bactericidal action of turpentine essential oil, Pinus pinaster, on anthrax spores.
+Medical texts from the 17th Century list 60 essential oils commonly used in perfumes and medicines.
+In 1881, Robert Koch, a scientist and Nobel Prize recipient in 1905, demonstrated the bactericidal action of turpentine essential oil from Pinus pinaster on anthrax spores.
 So we're seeing that essential oils have been used throughout ancient and modern history, and maybe you've only recently started to hear about them.

 Natural products disappeared in many developed countries with the rise of allopathic medicine and pharmaceuticals.
 However, the mid-20th Century saw a renewed interest in the clinical and therapeutic use of plant essential oils in some countries, including France and Australia.